by Mike Ratliff

 Let us look at a Biblical example of one who had an ungodly focus and how he responded as God put the pressure on.

-Now the famine was severe in the land.
-And when they had eaten the grain that they had brought from Egypt, their father said to them, “Go again, buy us a little food.”
-But Judah said to him, “The man solemnly warned us, saying, ‘You shall not see my face unless your brother is with you.’
-If you will send our brother with us, we will go down and buy you food.
-But if you will not send him, we will not go down, for the man said to us, ‘You shall not see my face, unless your brother is with you.’”
-(Genesis 43:1-5 ESV)
+1 Now the famine was severe in the land.
+2 So it came about when they had finished eating the grain which they had brought from Egypt, that their father said to them, “Go back, buy us a little food.”
+3 Judah spoke to him, however, saying, “The man solemnly warned us, ‘You shall not see my face unless your brother is with you.’
+4 If you send our brother with us, we will go down and buy you food.
+5 But if you do not send him, we will not go down; for the man said to us, ‘You will not see my face unless your brother is with you.’”
+Genesis 43:1-5 (NASB)

 Remember, Jacob’s sons had hated their brother Joseph so much that they kidnapped him to kill him.
 Instead of killing him, however, they sold him into slavery.
 They then pretended to find Joseph’s coat covered in blood to make Jacob believe that he had been killed by a wild beast.
 God had worked to preserve Joseph though.
 He had given him the ability to interpret dreams and with this he was able to become the Prime Minister of Egypt.
 In this role he collected grain to store up for a coming 7 year famine.
 When the famine came, Jacob sent Joseph’s 10 older brothers down to Egypt to buy grain.